barrettotte/Pogo2Ts/README.md

 Use Antlr grammars to generate TypeScript code from Groovy source.
 With this side project I wanted to learn a little bit more about Antlr grammars and code generation.

-Additionally, my company could seemed like they wanted something like this.
+Additionally, my company seemed like they wanted something like this.

 ## General Idea